lawrencegripper/traefik-appinsights-watchdog/README.md

 [![Build Status](https://travis-ci.org/lawrencegripper/traefik-appinsights-watchdog.svg?branch=master)](https://travis-ci.org/lawrencegripper/traefik-appinsights-watchdog)

 ## Warning: This project is no longer maintained.
-It remains available as a reference for those currently using solution.
+It remains available as a reference for those currently using the solution.
 Please fork and re-use or update the code as needed.

 ## What is it?